vippsas/userinfo-api/userinfo-api-quick-start.md

 The property `access_token` should be used for all other API requests in the `Authorization` header as the Bearer token.

-### Step 3 - A simple payment
+### Step 3 - A simple payment with profile flow

-Initiate a payment with: [`POST:/payments`][create-payment-endpoint].
-When your test mobile number
-is provided in `phoneNumber`, it will be pre-filled in the form.
+Provide the `scope` object in the [`POST:/payments`][create-payment-endpoint] call.
+This contains the information types that you want access to, separated by spaces (e.g., "name address email phoneNumber birthDate").

 <Tabs
-defaultValue="curl"
+defaultValue="postman"
 groupId="sdk-choice"
 values={[
 {label: 'curl', value: 'curl'},